by Catherine Pratt

 8. Try saying, “I love you, thank you, I’m sorry” over and over

 This is kind of an "off the wall" kind of theory but it’s worth a try.
 If you want to read an article about how a doctor healed an entire mental institution simply by saying these words then read this story: Dr. Len.
-You can also listen to a couple of radio interviews with him on News for the Soul.

 9. It’s not your fault